For financial entities, risk leaders, and compliance teams

 Break DORA obligations into structured requirements and mapped controls with clear ownership, implementation status, and evidence expectations.

-Under the DORA incident reporting RTS, financial entities submit an initial notification within 4 hours after classifying a major ICT incident (and no later than 24 hours after becoming aware of it), an intermediate report within 72 hours of the initial notification, and a final report within one month of the latest updated intermediate report.
+Under Article 19 and Commission Delegated Regulation (EU) 2025/301 Article 5, financial entities submit an initial notification within 4 hours after classifying a major ICT-related incident (and no later than 24 hours after becoming aware of it), an intermediate report within 72 hours of the initial notification, and a final report within one month of the latest updated intermediate report.
+Entities can also report significant cyber threats voluntarily under Article 19(2).

 Need a Defensible DORA Execution Workflow?